 It is the responsibility of either the group or individual farmers to demonstrate compliance with the requirements under the SRP Standard.
 For groups of farmers this can only be achieved by means of a functioning IMS.
 This document lists the requirements to measure results and identify measures for continuous improvement at IMS level.

-To meet the needs of a wide variety of industry and supply chain partners, a the SRP Assurance Scheme offers three levels of assurance, and has been developed in line with the ISEAL Assurance Code version 2.0. which guarantees the programme’s integrity, transparency and credibility.
+To meet the needs of a wide variety of industry and supply chain partners, a the SRP Assurance Scheme offers three assurance levels, and has been developed in line with the ISEAL Assurance Code version 2.0. which guarantees the programme’s integrity, transparency and credibility.
 Each of the three assurance levels is differentiated by its own compliance rules as well as associated claims that Implementers are permitted to make.

-Implementers (e.g. Producers/Producer groups, millers, processors, or producer organizations) need to adopt and implement the SRP Standard and policies listed below as a minimum, before they can be verified by an Approved SRP VB.
+Implementers (e.g. Producers/Producer groups, millers, processors, or producer organizations) need to adopt and implement the SRP Standard and policies listed below as a minimum, before they can be verified by an SRP Approved VB.
 Optionally, implementers can call upon the support of a Facilitator.
 Please note that the SRP Performance Indicators are an optional tool that complement the SRP Standard by measuring impact of adoption; however, they are not part of the formal verification process.